Rachel Brosnahan Can't Stop Going Blonder & Blonder

-In the beginning of April, the Marvelous Mrs. Maisel actress brightened her signature glossy black lob with dirty-blonde highlights in one of the dreamiest celeb hair-colouLike the star's initial color change, it looks as though the second-round refresh came at the hands of Bumble & Bumble colorist Kitty Greller, who recently posted an Instagram shot of Brosnahan in the chair with telltale aluminum foil coating her hair.
-"Blonder and blonder we go," Greller captioned the shot.r transformations we've seen all year.
+In the beginning of April, the Marvelous Mrs. Maisel actress brightened her signature glossy black lob with dirty-blonde highlights in one of the dreamiest celeb hair-color transformations we've seen all year.
 But, like so many bottle blondes before her, the transformation didn't stop there: Brosnahan just went even lighter, to a shade that borders on platinum.

 Advertisement

-Like the star's initial colour change, it looks as though the second-round refresh came at the hands of Bumble & Bumble colourist Kitty Greller, who recently posted an Instagram shot of Brosnahan in the chair with telltale aluminum foil coating her hair.
+Like the star's initial color change, it looks as though the second-round refresh came at the hands of Bumble & Bumble colorist Kitty Greller, who recently posted an Instagram shot of Brosnahan in the chair with telltale aluminum foil coating her hair.
 "Blonder and blonder we go," Greller captioned the shot.

 Blonder and blonder, indeed: For comparison, we looked back to Brosnahan's red-carpet appearance at the Broadway premiere of What The Constitution Means To Me, where she showed off glossy, subtly lightened waves.
 Celebrity makeup artist Lisa Haron posted this stunning close-up of the freshly dirty-blonde actress.